coffeeflash/tobisyurt/_posts/2022-06-12-part-1,-comments-app:-overview.md

 With this call a client (e.g. a blog post) gets comments.
 It needs two things to identify the comments.

-1. The `referer` needs to be declared in the request header (not default in Postamn, if one is testing the api...)
+1. ~~The `referer` needs to be declared in the request header (not default in Postamn, if one is testing the api...)~~ --> removed, client provides the source only.
 2. The `source` as a request parameter.
 For example the title of a blog post.

 ### `GET /api/quiz`